Harvard-IACS/2023-CS107/content/project/milestone6/index.md

 For the final presentation, you need to create a Jupyter notebook that explains your library's functionalities.
 This includes demonstrating how to execute required functions and handle exceptions.

 Upload a video to your repository to Youtube or or Google Drive in private or shared mode.
-You must show the real-time installation `and` execution of the library. **Every team member must participate**.
+You must show the real-time installation **and** execution of the library. **Every team member must participate**.
 Feel free to use any VM, virtual environment, or Docker container.

 The explanation in the video should not exceed 7 minutes.
 While there's no strict limit on installation time, please keep it within a reasonable duration.
 Write the link on at the end of your Jupyter notebook. **It is your responsability to give the appropiate permisions.
-If the video is not present, you will not accesible, you will not receive the points.**
+If the video is not present or not accesible by the teaching staff, you will not receive the points.**

 ### Self-evaluation